-- a) Funding Adequate funding is a factor that the NCR always needs to consider, especially due to the impact of Covid-19 pandemic and the government's response to it.
+- a) Funding Adequate funding is a factor that the NCR always needs to consider.
 Due to cost-cutting measures and improved efficiencies, the NCR was able to deliver against its Strategic Plan so far.
-We need to continue finding innovative ways to augment the budget, but also new ways of working smarter in order to be able to execute our legislative mandate. - Structure, systems and processes With the 4IR upon us, it is essential to advance our information communication technology (ICT) to enable our deliverables.
-The Call Centre Management System was upgraded and an SMS system that keeps complainants abreast of progress on the resolution of their complaints and applicants up to date with their registration applications was introduced.

-It remains imperative to scan the environment for developments and to continuously update and innovate our systems and processes and ensure that a robust structure underpins it all.
+We need to continue finding innovative ways to augment the budget in order to be able to execute our legislative mandate. - b) Structure, systems and processes With the 4IR upon us, it is essential to advance our information communication technology (ICT) to enable our deliverables.
+The NCR Service Delivery Improvement Plan (SDIP) has so far led to improved efficiencies in service delivery such as a more accessible contact centre and an SMS system that keeps complainants abreast of progress on the resolution of their complaints and applicants up to date with their registration applications It remains imperative to scan the environment for developments and to continuously update and innovate our systems and processes and ensure that a robust structure underpins it all.

-- c) Human Capital Having people with the right skills on board is an important factor that determines the success of the NCR.
+- c) Human Capital Having the right people on board is an important factor that determines the success of the NCR.
 To increase capacity and bolster staff complement, we recruit interns to assist with, in particular, investigations and compliance monitoring.
-Retention of skills is a major priority. - d) Occupational Health and Safety NCR is committed to making its working environment safe for its employees, especially during the Covid-19 pandemic.
-Some of the measures implemented include: provision of sanitizers, facial masks, body temperature monitoring, social distancing observed, regular disinfection and provision of a sick room. - e) Knowledge intensity Operating in a knowledge economy and digitised workplace means the NCR has to provide its valued staff with opportunities for training and further studies, participation in conferences and similar industry events.
+Retention of skills is a major priority. - d) Knowledge intensity Operating in a knowledge economy and digitised workplace means the NCR has to provide its valued staff with opportunities for training and further studies, participation in conferences and similar industry events.
 Life-long learning is vital.